gotthardp/lorawan-server/doc/Connectors.md

 ## Web Sockets

+The lorwan-server can act as a Web Socket server.
+Clients can connect, receive uplinks and send downlinks.

 To create a web socket connector you set:
  - **URI** to `ws:` (with no hostname)
  - **Publish Uplinks** to a URL pattern starting with a slash, e.g. '/ws/uplink/{devaddr}'